I disagree with an expert, buying what you know makes sense

-- Major energy and utility companies (Enbridge, Suncor, Canadian Natural Resources, TransCanada, Fortis, TransAlta)
+- Major energy and utility companies (Enbridge, Suncor, Canadian Natural Resources, TransCanada, Fortis, and Emera)

-- Major telecommunications companies (Bell Canada, Rogers, Telus, Shaw)
+- Major telecommunications companies (Bell Canada, Rogers, Telus)

 If you owned these companies, you might be surprised that through buying what you know, you’d own about 50% of the equities in the TSX by market value.

-In closing, I definitely agree with Larry Swedroe that diversification is the only free lunch in investing so you might as well eat a lot of it but buying what you know can make great sense as long as diversification principles are applied.
-Otherwise, if you’re going to put your eggs in one basket just remember it’s one basket.
+In closing, I definitely agree with Larry Swedroe that diversification is value-added – it can be the only free lunch in investing so you might as well eat a lot of it.